Wildfire readiness together for a TinderSmart Tehama

 Cost-Share Vegetation Treatments

-Residents who do not meet eligibility for free Defensible Space Assistance are eligible for our cost-share vegetation treatment program.
-Our cost-share program provides the same services, and provides community access to the RCDTC Equipment Services' chipper, masticator, and other management equipment and operators.
+Residents who are not eligibility for the free Defensible Space Assistance can apply to our Cost-Share vegetation treatment program.
+Our Cost-Share program provides the same services, and provides community access to the RCDTC Equipment Services' chipper, masticator, and other management equipment and operators.
 Landowners meet 25% of the total service cost.
+LImited time offer.
 See full details and apply here.

 Community Chipping Day

 Reduce the fuels, reduce the risk.
 You cut, you stack, we chip.
 A Do-It-Yourself, neighborhood approach for Tehama County residents to create Defensible Space.
 Are you eligible to participate in the FREE roadside Community Chipping Day?
-See full details and apply here.
+Limited time offer.

 Roadside and Shaded Fuel Breaks